wobsoriano/vue-clerk/docs/composables/use-auth.md

 # useAuth()

-Access the auth state inside your React components.
+Access the auth state inside your Vue components.

 ## Overview